RITUAL ACTIVISM +

 -

-Practice over performance ~ ritual is treated more as disciplined relation than symbolic theatre.
+Practice over performance ~ ritual is treated more as disciplined relation than symbolic theatre, though the two may work together.

 Image credit: Casey Horner